Homeloc/doc-api/docs/index.rst

 Our APIs rely on `Django Rest Framework <http://www.django-rest-framework.org/>`_.
 Thus you should be able to explore the API with your browser by just going to our APIs url.
 This might come in handy :)

+The public Github repository for this documentation can be found `here <https://github.com/Homeloc/doc-api/>`_.
+Do not hesitate to report issues in this documentation there.

 .. toctree::
    :maxdepth: 2

    authentication
    response
+   rental